brian32768/VHPA-mapping/README.md

 ## Deployment

-I think it's something like
+I think it's like this:

 1. Put all the data in the data folder on the server.
 2. Copy all the files from the client/dist folder to the server.